Eschatologue/CM_wiki/docs/class/index.md

 <!-- --8<-- [start:opt-barb-unarmoured-defence] -->

-_Level 1 Barbarian Optional Class Feature, replaces Unarmoured Defence**_
+_Level 1 Barbarian Optional Class Feature, replaces Unarmoured Defence_{ .fg-light }

 While you aren't wearing any armor, your base Armour Class equals **10 + your :abl-str: Strength and :abl-cons: Constitution modifiers**{ .calc }.
 You can use a Shield and still gain this benefit.